joaopizani/paucasedmatura-src/site/src/en/blog/misc/2009-03-07_godel-escher-bach.md

 It's whole lot of fun, really.
 More than 600 pages of things you never before thought that could play together so well...
-In the following image gallery there are some of the subject explored in the book:

 ![A Turing machine](/files/imgs/2009-03_maquina_de_turing.jpg)